bangsluke/bangsluke/README.md

 <!-- **bangsluke/bangsluke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

+For a link to the HelperDoc, click [here](https://github.com/bangsluke/bangsluke.github.io/blob/newMDFile/HelperDoc.md)

 ## 👋 Welcome to my GitHub profile

 - 🔭 I’m currently working on online planning tools utilising algorithms to solve Automotive problems with my company.